Central Catholic High School

 Communication is fostered through the Bulldog Bark.

-The office of Development/ Constituent Relations also runs the school’s annual giving campaign, Annual Fund.
+The office of Development also runs the school’s annual giving campaign, Annual Fund.
 Annual Fund helps alumni organize reunions, seeks grants and scholarship monies, and pursues all other opportunities to serve constituents and advance the school’s goals.

 The office is open 24 hours per week, staffed by Director of Development, Heather Kearns.
 The office can be reached by calling 202-966-6682 ext 3973 or by emailing hkearns@bsdc.org.